 Since marinas are located at the water’s edge—whether on the Pacific Ocean or San Francisco Bay—pollutants generated from boats and boat maintenance activities can pose an immediate threat to the health of aquatic systems and contribute to other environmental hazards.

 Safely recycling or disposing of used motor oil, oil filters, oil cleanup absorbents (such as bilge pads), and other hazardous waste is a simple, easy and a FREE way YOU can help make a difference in your boating community.

-Sign up to get email or text message updates with tips, tools, and opportunities to prevent pollution in the San Francisco Bay and Ocean.
+Sign up to get email or text message updates with tips, tools, marine flare collection event notifications, and opportunities to prevent pollution in the San Francisco Bay and Ocean.